ctrl-fmadera/GA-summary-Group-/section1.md

-> Opening Remarks and Overview
+# Section 1 - Opening Remarks and Overview
+---
+There was an introdcution of the Officers